s4ke/Master-Thesis/src/md/026-parallelHaskells.md

 with a completely functional interface that includes a `spawnF :: (Trans a, Trans b) => [a -> b] -> [a] -> [b]`^[the type class `Trans` stands for Transmissible.
-Eden already comes with instances for most common types and allows for easy construction of further instances.] function that allows us to define `parEvalN` directly:
+The Eden library already has instances for most common types and allows for easy construction of further instances.] function that allows us to define `parEvalN` directly: